-Eating disorders (e.g., binge eating disorder [BED], bulimia nervosa [BN], and anorexia nervosa [AN]) are a group of psychiatric conditions defined as a disturbance in eating or eating-related behaviors that impairs physical or psychosocial functioning.1,2 The prevalence of eating disorders in the United States has not been well studied, thus current rates may underestimate the true burden.
-According to several large U.S. cohort studies, the lifetime prevalence of eating disorders ranges from 0.5% to 3.5% in women, 0.1% to 2.0% in men, 0.3% to 2.3% in adolescent girls, and 0.3% to 1.3% in adolescent boys.1,3 Eating disorders are associated with short-term and long-term adverse health outcomes, such as physical, psychological, and social problems.1
+Eating disorders (eg, binge eating disorder, bulimia nervosa, and anorexia nervosa) are a group of psychiatric conditions defined as a disturbance in eating or eating-related behaviors that impair physical or psychosocial functioning.1,2 The prevalence of eating disorders in the US has not been well studied; thus, current rates may underestimate the true burden of disease.
+According to large US cohort studies, estimated lifetime prevalences for anorexia nervosa, bulimia nervosa, and binge eating disorder in adult women are 1.42%, 0.46%, and 1.25%, respectively, and are lower in adult men (anorexia nervosa, 0.12%; bulimia nervosa, 0.08%; binge eating disorder, 0.42%).
+Eating disorder prevalence ranges from 0.3% to 2.3% in adolescent females and 0.3% to 1.3% in adolescent males.1,3 Eating disorders are associated with short-term and long-term adverse health outcomes, including physical, psychological, and social problems.1

-The U.S. Preventive Services Task Force (USPSTF) concludes that the evidence is insufficient to assess the balance of benefits and harms of screening for eating disorders in adolescents and adults.
-The evidence is lacking and the balance of benefits and harms cannot be determined.
+The US Preventive Services Task Force (USPSTF) concludes that the evidence is insufficient to assess the balance of benefits and harms of screening for eating disorders in adolescents and adults.
+The evidence is limited and the balance of benefits and harms cannot be determined.

 See the Table for more information on the USPSTF recommendation rationale and assessment.
 For more details on the methods the USPSTF uses to determine the net benefit, see the USPSTF Procedure Manual.4